-Over the years, Red Star Studios Ceramic Center has offered opportunities to ceramic artists in a Resident Artist program that provides clay artists an opportunity to be a part of a growing, nurturing community, while increasing and sharing expertise in the field of ceramics.
+Over the years, Belger Crane Yard Studios (Red Star) has offered opportunities to ceramic artists in a Resident Artist program that provides clay artists an opportunity to be a part of a growing, nurturing community, while increasing and sharing expertise in the field of ceramics.

 Archie Bray Foundation

-The Archie Bray Foundation was founded in 1951.
-It is a non-profit, educational institution dedicated to the enrichment of the ceramic arts, offering residencies and specialized workshops to ceramic artists from around the world.
-The ‘Bray’, as it is known, is located in Helena, Montana.
-Residencies and Fellowships.
+The Archie Bray Foundation is a non-profit, educational institution dedicated to the enrichment of the ceramic arts.
+The ‘Bray’, as it is known offers year round funded residencies and fellowships.

 The Clay Studio of Missoula

 The Clay Studio of Missoula Artist Residencies offers a rent-free, semi-private studio in exchange for class instruction.
-Residency periods run from 2-6 months in length.
+Residency periods run from 2 year to 6 months in length.

 Red Lodge Clay Center

 It is our mission to provide a place for professionally minded ceramic artists to create new work.
-Red Lodge Clay Center will host Visiting Artist workshops, lectures, demonstrations, gallery exhibitions, and educational programming to share with our resident artists and the general public the importance of art in our everyday lives.
+Red Lodge Clay Center will host Visiting Artist workshops, lectures, demonstrations, gallery exhibitions, and educational programming to share with our resident artists.

 Paris Gibson Square Museum of Art

-Few programs exist either on the national or international level where the sole mission is to support the creativity of artists.
-From the beginning, the art-making process has been the highest priority at the Bemis Center for Contemporary Arts, where both the atmosphere and environment offer ideal situations for creative growth and experimentation.
-We address the practical aspects of this mission by providing well-equipped studio spaces, living accommodations and monthly stipends.
+The art-making process has been the highest priority at the Bemis Center for Contemporary Arts, where both the atmosphere and environment offer ideal situations for creative growth and experimentation.

 LUX Center for the Arts